jaimetur/PhotoMigrator/help/01-command-line-interface.md

                Remove duplicated albums (same name and size).
                Requires '--client'.
                Example: --client=synology --remove-duplicates-albums
+-rDupAst     ; --remove-duplicates-assets
+               Remove duplicate assets with the same exact filename and file size.
+               Requires '--client' and '--duplicate-asset-keeper oldest|newest'.
+               The keeper selector defaults to 'newest'.
+Google Photos reports that deletion is unavailable through its public API and makes no changes.
+               Example: --client=immich --remove-duplicates-assets --duplicate-asset-keeper newest -dupKeeper   ; --duplicate-asset-keeper {oldest,newest}
+               Select the asset retained by '--remove-duplicates-assets' using the cloud timestamp.
+               Default: newest.
 -mDupAlb     ; --merge-duplicates-albums
                Merge duplicated albums (same name): move assets into the most relevant album and remove duplicates.
                Requires '--client'.